myst729/Vuelog/userdata/posts/2016/how-to-add-a-post-or-page.md

 Start your content here...
 ```

 - Technically, **all** metadata fields are optional!
-So you can leave it blank and it's all good.
+So you can leave it blank and it’s all good.
 - But be warned, at least keep the metadata delimiter (default value: `---`) there.
-Or maybe you'll run into a parse error.
+Or maybe you’ll run into a parse error.
-- There's one trick.
+- There’s one trick.
 If you want to hide the title in page/post view, start the title line with `#`, like in above sample.
 - For better maintain your writings, I recommend you leave some metadata.
 - If your post is very long and you just want to show an excerpt in the category view, add an excerpt delimiter (default value: `<!-- more -->`) in the content.
 Anything after the excerpt delimiter is only available in the post view.